4 Protestant Reformation & America

 Christianity grew out of the Jewish religion that emerged in the Near East during ancient times.
 From that Judaic trunk sprouted Christianity in the 1st century CE and Islam in the 7th century CE.
 Together, these “desert faiths” are sometimes called the Abrahamic Religions since they all trace to the Biblical patriarch Abraham (Muslims also believe that Adam, Noah, David, Solomon, Moses, and Jesus were prophets).
 There have been major splits within both the Islamic and Christian branches.
 Monophysite Christianity, prominent in Africa and the Middle East (e.g. the Coptic Orthodox Church of Alexandria), branched off in the 5th century, stressing that Jesus was purely divine rather than a combination of human and divine.
 A second major fork-in-the-road for Christianity was between the Eastern Orthodox and Western Roman Catholic Church in the 11th century, resulting in the former being based in Constantinople with no Pope or celibacy requirements for priests and the latter based at the Vatican (Holy See) in Rome, Italy inspired by Saint Peter and built by Emperor Constantine I in the early 4th c.
 CE.
 That Great Schism also resulted from disagreements over the Holy Trinity, the type of bread appropriate for communion, and the Roman Bishop claiming superiority over bishops of Constantinople, Antioch, Jerusalem, and Alexandria.
 Then there was a major split within the Western church in the early 16th century when Protestant denominations broke away from Catholicism during the Reformation.Abrahamic Religions

 It’s helpful to know something about early Christianity to see why later Protestant reformers like Martin Luther came to distrust the Catholic Church and question its authority.
 Early Christians started out as a small sect on the outskirts of the Roman Empire along the eastern Mediterranean, in Judea, mainly Jerusalem and Galilee.
 The “Jesus Movement” spread among the Jewish Diaspora around the Mediterranean, with early worship in synagogues.
 Followers varied widely in their interpretations before there was an agreed-upon Biblical canon in the late 4th century.
 In the 1st century CE, apostles led by Paul spread their gospel to (non-Jewish) Gentiles, especially in Asia Minor (now Turkey) and Greece.
 Gradually, at first among Jewish Christians in Antioch (Turkey), the Jesus Movement came to be called Christians.
 Paul took advantage of Rome’s vast road system (e.g. Via Egnatia), designed to move soldiers and trade, to spread their faith.
 With this upstart religion, as in other matters, “all roads led to Rome,” and there was a sect there by 50 CE.
 Also, Romans relocated Judean slaves captured in the unsuccessful Jewish Revolt (66-73 CE) throughout their empire, inadvertently spreading Christianity along with them.
 The sheer size of Rome’s empire helped disseminate the religion as early “proto-orthodox” theologians from Lyon (France), Carthage (Tunisia), and Smyrna (Turkey) collated its accepted interpretations and set up hierarchies of bishops, presbyters, and deacons.
 This very early Christian Church predated the New Testament.
-Fittingly, Gentile Christians who worshipped in Jewish synagogues saw themselves as converting to a form of Judaism and, as a condition of their conversion, Jews required Gentiles to disavow state-sanctioned Roman paganism.
+Fittingly, Gentile Christians who worshipped in Jewish synagogues saw themselves as converting to a form of Judaism and, as a condition of their conversion, Jews required Gentiles to disavow state-sanctioned Roman religion, that they later called paganism.

 Painting of Ignatius of Antioch from the Menologion of Basil II (c.
 1000 AD), WikiCommons